JackDevAU/Testing.Cms/README.md

 # Git-based CMS Testing

+> [!IMPORTANT]
-**Disclaimer:** This evaluation is based on personal experience and testing.
+> **Disclaimer:** This evaluation is based on personal experience and testing.
 Individual results may vary based on specific project requirements and technical expertise.

 ### Legend: